Lucy Sichone: Death and legacy

 Lucy Sichone died at the age of 44 at the University Teaching Hospital (UTH) in Lusaka, on August 24, 1998.
-Editor-in-chief of The Post, Fred M'membe, who was also a close personal friend to the late human rights activist, said Zambia had lost one of its daughters.
+Editor-in-chief of The Post, Fred M'membe, who was also a close personal friend, said Zambia had lost one of its daughters.

-In his tribute, famed journalist Bright Mwape said of her a year before his death in 1999, "Lucy made herself a spectacle for bemused lesser mortals who clapped and marveled at her courage without enough stamina to lend a hand.
+In his tribute, journalist Bright Mwape said of her a year before his death in 1999, "Lucy made herself a spectacle for bemused lesser mortals who clapped and marveled at her courage without enough stamina to lend a hand.
 She fought battles to defend the lives of others even when her own was failing her.
 We are a rhetoric people and that is what Lucy was not.
 When will another Lucy live?”

 Grieve Chelwa wrote in 2015, "I had the rare privilege of meeting Lucy Sichone in 1998, the year she died, during a prize giving ceremony for students who had done a lot to advance civic education at their schools.
 She gave me a certificate carrying her immortal signature and asked all the recipients that day to carry her dream even further."

-In 2015, Lucy’s friend and attorney Dr. Ann Olivarius commissioned a portrait of Lucy to hang in Rhodes House, the Oxford home of the scholarship.
+In 2015, Lucy's friend and attorney Dr. Ann Olivarius commissioned a portrait of Lucy to hang in Rhodes House, the Oxford home of the scholarship.
 The Rhodes Project also published a recollection of Lucy by her daughter, Martha Sichone Cameron.